ttscoff/apex/src/_README.md

 - **Pretty-print**: Formatted HTML with proper indentation for readability
 - **Header ID generation**: Automatic or manual header IDs with multiple format options (GFM, MMD, Kramdown)
 - **Header anchors**: Option to generate `<a>` anchor tags instead of header IDs
+- **ARIA accessibility**: Add ARIA labels and accessibility attributes (`--aria`) for better screen reader support, including aria-label on TOC navigation, role attributes on figures and tables, and aria-describedby linking tables to their captions

 ### Advanced Features